clubcapra/capra_audio_common/README.md

 # How to stream audio between two computer

 ## Start capturing audio
-On the computer you want to capture the audio capture, execute this command :
+On the computer you want to capture the audio capture, execute this command:

 ```
 roslaunch audio_capture capture.launch
 ```

 ## Start listening audio
-On the computer you want to listening to the audio captured, execute this command
+On the computer, you want to listen to the audio captured, execute this command:

 ```
 roslaunch audio_play play.launch do_timestamp:=false